shivprajpati91/egosta-devlogs-privacy/privacy_policy.md

-Privacy Policy for Egosta Devlogs
 Effective Date: May 10, 2025

 Egosta Devlogs is a video player app developed by Shiv Prajapati.
 This privacy policy explains how user data is handled.

 1. Information We Collect
+Email Entry:
-Email Entry: The app allows users to log in or create an account using their email address.
+The app allows users to log in or create an account using their email address.
 This may include manually entered or random Gmail addresses.
 No verification is required.

-We also support Google login and Gmail password login.
+Note: Google Sign-In is currently disabled temporarily.
+Only email/password login is supported.

+Firebase Storage:
-Firebase Storage: The entered email address is stored in Firebase solely for login/account identification purposes.
+The entered email address is stored in Firebase solely for login/account identification purposes.

-Device Storage Access: The app requests permission to access your device storage only to read and play local video files.
+Device Storage Access:
+The app requests permission to access your device storage only to read and play local video files.
 No files are uploaded to any server or cloud storage.

-No Personal Uploads or Media Access Beyond Video Playback: The app does not collect or upload videos, images, or personal content.
+No Personal Uploads or Media Access Beyond Video Playback:
+The app does not collect or upload videos, images, or personal content.

 2. How We Use Your Information
 Basic Login: To allow basic login and identification inside the app using the provided email address.